How do you choose which plants to grow?

 Step 3: Zones, pathogens, and cultivars

-Before ordering or shopping for plants, you should also consider your region.
+Before shopping for plants, you should also consider your region.
 If you live in the United States, you can use the U.S. Hardiness Zone map.
 This tells you which growing zone you are in.
 Growing zones are based on average annual winter temperatures and they help you select which plants will thrive in your location.
 You should also check out resources from your local County Extension Office.
 They can often provide you with information about common pests and diseases, specific to your area.
 You can use this information to select cultivars that are resistant to the pathogens common to your area.
 Also, avoid installing non-native invasive plants.
 While reputable plant sellers are taking these plants off their shelves, not all sellers care.

 Step 4: Start shopping and planting!

 Finally!
 Now that you know what you are working with, what you want, and what will grow well in your area, you can finally start shopping for or collecting your new plants!
 Remember, catalogs and garden centers are not your only source for plants: